On this page

 run(config)

-▎ Note: Using global to fix scope issues is a code smell.
-If you find yourself reaching for global, the function design needs refactoring — not a
+Note: Using global to fix scope issues is a code smell.
+If you find yourself reaching for global, the function design needs refactoring, not a global variable.

 Cause 5: Missing Import

-Built-in modules (json, os, datetime) and third-party packages must be imported before use.
-Referencing them without importing raises NameError,
+Built-in modules and third-party packages must be imported before use.
+Referencing them without importing raises NameError, not ImportError.

 def get_timestamp():